-Funding from legal employment (including small stipends from an employer, fellowship funding for legal work, or a split-summer with a legal employer) may reduce the amount of your PILF Fellowship, but not dollar-for-dollar.
+Funding from legal employment (including small stipends from an employer, fellowship funding for legal work, or a split-summer with a legal employer) may reduce the amount of your PILF Fellowship.

 All such additional funding that is received after filing the PILF Fellowship application or disbursement of grants must be reported to PILF, and a subsequent reimbursement must be made consistent with the funding guidelines established by the Grant Committee.